 Take a look at this example photo that was taken with a stabilised 70mm lens.
 The camera was handheld and the shutter speed was 1/25s.
 You’ll notice all the trees are nicely sharp – because they are stationary, so can be stabilised by the clever lens tech.
 However the person doing the star jump is moving and cannot be stabilised by your clever camera or lens tech.
 The only way to freeze a moving subject like this would be a much faster shutter speed.

 Good quality lenses

 That includes most of the modern ones you can buy.
 Make sure to keep them clean, and if they get dropped, knocked or similar then it’s worth having them checked out for mis-alignment of the lens elements inside.

 If the lens has a stabiliser in it, or the camera, then it’s actually best to switch it off if you are going to use it on a tripod.
 Sorry if that means another tour of the instruction book!

-Stop avoiding high ISO if your most prized photos are not sharp enough.
+Please stop avoiding high ISO if your most prized photos are not sharp enough.
 Far too many times recently I have seen photos that are just not sharp enough, and it’s almost always due to shutter speed.
-You can use the shutter speed by increasing the light or making the camera more sensitive the light that exists – raising the ISO.
+You can raise the shutter speed by increasing the light or making the camera more sensitive to light by raising the ISO.